Mritunjay09/StudySimp/README.md

 - UI: core popup layout implemented with navigation and a notes editor component.
 - Features not implemented / placeholders:

-  - `Focus.jsx` is empty — intended for a Pomodoro/focus timer.
   - `LeetCode.jsx` is empty — intended for a LeetCode summarizer.
   - `Status.jsx` is empty — intended for a growth.
   - `settings.jsx` is empty — intended for a theme change, Timer sound, Pomodoro Timer setting, Data Management.